dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

 ## Pushing the image to a Container Registry

-Push the image to a container registry after building the image so that you can pull it from an ARM32 device.
+Push the image to a container registry after building the image so that you can pull it from another ARM32 device.
+You can also build an ARM32 image on an X64 machine, push to a registry and then pull from an ARM32 device.
 Instructions are provided for pushing to both Azure Container Registry and DockerHub (you only need to choose one):

 * [Push Docker Images to Azure Container Registry](push-image-to-acr.md)
 * [Push Docker Images to DockerHub](push-image-to-dockerhub.md)